wiselenium/wiselenium/README.md

 	<version>0.3.0</version>
 </dependency>
 ```
-This module depends on the wiselenium-factory module and eases the configuration of your tests using the [TestNG](http://testng.org/doc/index.html) framework.
-Main resources:
-  - WiseTest.class = test base class that can be extended.

-#### Browser configuration
-The browser will be automatically opened on a beforeClass lifecyle and closed afterClass.
-Firefox is the default browser, and can be changed overriding the `initDriver()` method.
+This module mainly offers the `WiseTest` base class with some convenience features.

 #### Page initialization
-All page instances annotated with `@Page` are automatically injected for you.
+Every page field annotated with `@Page` is automatically injected on the test.
 ```java
 public class GitHubExample extends WiseTest {